 With their donations, the Wasmer Family, Harold Foote, Francis and Kathleen Rooney, Richard Talford, and the descendants of Jackson’s Fish Camp owners have the satisfaction of knowing their contributions will forever stand as a valuable legacy to our community.
 The reef names and locations will be placed on nautical charts worldwide…in perpetuity.

-The movies Superman-Man of Steel, Titanic, James Bond 007…what do these have in common with the Artificial Reef Project?
-The marine director of these films and professionals of Pure Image Productions have joined Collier County to produce a documentary movie; Paradise Reef.
+What do the movies Superman-Man of Steel, Titanic, James Bond 007 have in common with the Artificial Reef Project?
+The marine director of these films and professionals of Pure Image Productions have produced a documentary movie about the project; Paradise Reef.

-Paradise Reef showcases the beauty of the Southwest Florida environment.
-The story, anchored by the Artificial Reef Project, will follow the flow of water inland to the Gulf of Mexico.
+Paradise Reef premiered on PBS on June 30, 2016 and is currently showing across the Nation.
+The film showcases the beauty of the Southwest Florida environment.
+The story, anchored by the Artificial Reef Project, follows the flow of water inland to the Gulf of Mexico.
 It shows the symbiotic relationship of the Everglades, the Ten Thousand Islands, and the Gulf.
-Extensive underwater footage by Andy Casagrande, world-renown cinematographer, will show the amazing growth and abundant marine life on the artificial reefs as well as interviews of Clyde Butcher, iconic Everglades photographer, Dr. Heyward Matthews, professor of oceanography and experts from NOAA, Rookery Bay, and many more.
+Extensive underwater footage by Andy Casagrande, world-renown cinematographer, shows the amazing growth and abundant marine life on the artificial reefs as well as interviews of Clyde Butcher, iconic Everglades photographer, Dr. Heyward Matthews, professor of oceanography and experts from NOAA, Rookery Bay, and many more.